Eyr3/FLTracer/README.md

 python main.py  --params config/add_noise_detect.yaml
 ```
 The following is a description of some parameters in the configuration file:
-- `path`: is should be matched with your path to be detected.
+- `path`: it should match your path to be detected.
 - `model`: is the model type of local updates, which support resnet, vgg, and vit.
 - `clients_num`: is the number of participating clients.
 - `lambda_signv`, `lambda_sortv`, `lambda_classv`: are thresholds in Local Anomaly Detection.
 We use MAD to detect anomalies, with default settings of 2.5, 3.0, or higher.
 - `tau`: is the threshold in Task Detection, with default settings of -0.9.
 - `corr_first_num`: is the number of malicious clients, if unknown, please set the same value as `clients_num`.
-- `reference_path`: is should be matched with your reference path for Domain Detection.
+- `reference_path`: it should be matched with your reference path for Domain Detection.
 - `update_epoch`: is the epoch of updating the Kalman Filter estimator while detecting.

 ### Repeat Experiments